eakanbi80/web-stack-implementation-lamb/README.md

 After you have selected your region, navigate to the search bar and type in EC2.
 Select the EC2 service that appears.

 ![](./image9.png)

+Next, click on "Launch Instances".

+Now we are going to configure our EC2 instance!
+Select the Ubuntu Server 20.04 LTS (HVM) as the Amazon Machine Image (AMI).